 What should investors do?

 Steer clear of it.
-Given the fact that the currency has lost 80 per cent of its value in the past, it should make it amply clear that it doesn't qualify as an investment, let alone as a currency.
+The fact that the currency has lost 80 per cent of its value in the past should make it amply clear that it doesn't qualify as an investment, let alone as a currency.
 Investors need to stop worrying about all the possible amounts of gains that they could have made if they had purchased Bitcoins.
 It is an illusion that doesn't deserve to be given a second thought.
 When in doubt, it pays to remember what Benjamin Graham (Warren Buffett's guru) wrote about investing, "It is an operation which promises safety of principal and satisfactory return."
 Investing in cryptocurrencies offers neither.